onelonemonkey/cv/cv.md

 ## Hobbies

-I am definitely a net geek that spends most of my time keeping up with RSS feeds, attending meetups and learning new techniques but when I switch off I like to spend time with my family, fly drones, make stuff with clay, snowboard, record music, skate mini ramps, watch films or play a decent game on one of my many consoles.
+Outside of making the web, when I'm not having fun with my kids, I like to spend my time dabbling in 3D printing, flying drones, making things out of clay and I also mess around making music.
+After moving home I'm also keen to become an expert at Kettle BBQ cooking.
+None of these things mentioned are mutually exclusive.

 ## References